OperationSpark/high-school-prep/step-one-get-started.md

 # Step 1 : Get Started

 If you want to build awesome websites, video games and learn to code, start a software club at your school!
 Challenge each other to finish each step.
-Who will finish first!
+Who will finish first?
+Host a competition - who has the best website?

+Here's some tips to get you started:

+* Bug one of your teachers to help you organize your club
+* Meet at least twice a week, maybe three times, or if you're really serious, everyday.
+* Rock out the steps!
+* Don't stop!